universe-builders/universe-builders.github.io/void-survivors/development-plan.md

 ✅ Be web based, using in-house developed engine.\
 ✅ Be playable on all primary platforms (Win, Linux, MacOSX, iPhone, Android).\
 ✅ Be playable using all primary control schemes (Touch, Keyboard, Gamepad).\
-✅ Be playable on all targetted low-end devices.\
+✅ Be playable on all targeted low-end devices.\
 ✅ Allow inviting players to the team based on a QR code or link.\
 ✅ A small constrained level.\
 ✅ Have the final art for the void environment.\